telicent-oss/smart-caches-core/docs/event-sources/kafka.md

 ### Testing Secure Clusters

+#### SASL Plaintext Authentication

-As of `0.12.0` we now also provide a `SecureKafkaTestCluster` which creates a single node Kafka cluster that has authentication enabled so clients must supply a username and password to connect to the cluster.
+As of `0.12.0` we now also provide a `SecureKafkaTestCluster` which creates a single node Kafka cluster that has SASL Plaintext authentication enabled so clients must supply a username and password to connect to the cluster.
 By default, this creates an admin user named `admin` with the password `admin-secret`, and a normal user named `client` with the password `client-secret`.
 There is also a constructor that allows you to configure the admin account and additional user accounts explicitly.

 The `getAdminUsername()` and `getAdminPassword()` methods will allow you to find the admin credentials configured for the cluster.
 The `getAdditionalUsers()` method supplies a `Map<String, String>` detailing any additional users